Best cinemas for dates in London

 Location: 7 Leicester Pl, London WC2H 7BY

 Ciné Lumière, South Kensington

-Colette retells a key moment in French history – why not experience it in a hub of xx at Ciné Lumière?
+Seberg retells the story of a key French actress – why not experience it in a hub of homegrown culture at Ciné Lumière?

-There's no denying the romantic aura of the City of Lights – for a date night that travels, without leaving South Kensington, head to the Ciné Lumière, part of the Institut français, for a celebration of foreign language cinema.
+There's no denying the romantic aura of the City of Lights – for a date night that travels, without leaving South Kensington, head to the Ciné Lumière, part of the Institut Français, for a celebration of international cinema.

 The worldwide network promotes the teaching of the French language, while the cinema showcases new releases as much as a celebration of overlooked classics.
 Try something new with a change of tone, for a brief Parisian affair.
 Allons-y?